In light of Meghan and Harry’s interview with Oprah, kudos to them.

 It is an aspect of their sense of superiority, that the white people of America believe they have so little to learn.”

 I appreciate that as a nation we are not all racist, much of it is ignorance and white privilege.
-Take Danny Baker (please).
+Such as Danny Baker.
 An overrated comedian and talentless white bloke mansplaining how he didn’t see likening a child of mixed-race to a chimpanzee as racist.
 That’s white privilege.
 Or, more recently, that at recent stand up show he received a standing ovation.
 By its very nature, an unconscious bias is privilege.
 And before it starts snowing, all I’m saying is; Privilege doesn’t mean your life hasn’t been hard.
 Rather that your skin colour isn’t one of the things making it harder.

 You may know it’s Burn’s Night on Saturday, but what you may not know is that the great Scottish Bard considered a position as a book-keeper on a Plantation before he put quill to paper.
 The slave trade made Scotland rich, very rich.
 It wasn’t just the United States who mercilessly exploited enslavement, our forefathers were just as complicit.
 Slavery kick-started Scotland’s Industrial Revolution, companies like Tate and Lyle, made sweet from the shackled suffering of slaves.

 While America wears its racism on its sleeve, here in Britain, like a handkerchief half seen, the bigotry is neatly tucked into our top pocket.
 At least with the USA, you know where you stand.
 Trump knew his voters, and he was elected because American citizens identified with his values.
 Trump may speak for white America, but let’s not saddle up the moral high horse just yet.
 Because in Britain, we pay money to let the tabloids do our dirty talking.
 The Daily Fail only costs 65p, but then so does two rolls of toilet paper.
 Seriously though, who reads this shit?
 Reckon it must be the same folk who gave Danny Baker a standing ovation.
 Even if the world had no toilet paper left, I still wouldn’t use that gutter tripe to wipe my arse.